hannorein/rebound/docs/simulationarchive.md

-# Simulation Archive
+# Simulationarchive

 The concepts behind the Simulationarchive are described in detail in [Rein & Tamayo 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467.2377R/abstract).
 Further examples of how to work with the Simulationarchive are provided in an [iPython](ipython_examples/Simulationarchive.ipynb) and [C example](c_examples/simulationarchive.md).

-## Creating Simulation Archive snapshots
+## Creating Simulationarchive snapshots

-The following code shows how to manually append a Simulation Archive snapshot to a file.
+The following code shows how to manually append a Simulationarchive snapshot to a file.
 If the file does not exist yet, the function outputs a new binary file.
-If the file already exists, the function will append a Simulation Archive snapshot to the existing file.
+If the file already exists, the function will append a Simulationarchive snapshot to the existing file.

 === "C"
     ```c